SWIFTSIM/SOAP/README.md

 ### Documentation

 A pdf describing the SOAP output can be generated.
-First run `SOAP/property_table.py` passing the parameter file used to run SOAP (to get the properties and halo types to include) and a snapshot (to get the units), e.g. `SOAP/python property_table.py parameter_files/COLIBRE_THERMAL.yml /cosma8/data/dp004/colibre/Runs/L0100N0752/Thermal_non_equilibrium/snapshots/colibre_0127/colibre_0127.hdf5`.
+First run `SOAP/property_table.py` passing the parameter file used to run SOAP (to get the properties and halo types to include) and a snapshot (to get the units), e.g. `python SOAP/property_table.py parameter_files/COLIBRE_THERMAL.yml /cosma8/data/dp004/colibre/Runs/L0100N0752/Thermal/snapshots/colibre_0127/colibre_0127.hdf5`.
 This will generate a table containing all the properties which are enabled in the parameter file.
 To create the pdf run `cd documentation; pdflatex SOAP.tex`.

 ### Slurm scripts for running on COSMA